Transgression (1931 film): Plot

-Required to travel to India for a year to oversee financial matters, English businessman Robert Maury (Paul Cavanagh) is in a quandary regarding his young wife, Elsie (Kay Francis).
-His older sister, Honora (Nance O'Neil), suggests that he leave her at their country estate, where she can keep an eye on her.
+Required to travel to India for a year to oversee financial matters, English businessman Robert Maury is in a quandary regarding his young wife, Elsie.
+His older sister, Honora, suggests that he leave her at their country estate, where she can keep an eye on her.
 But Elsie is fearful of the boredom which may set in if she were to remain on the isolated property.
 Maury gives in to his wife's fears, and decides to allow her to move to Paris for the duration of his time on the sub-continent.

-In Paris, she falls under the guidance of the sophisticated Paula Vrain (Doris Lloyd), who begins to teach her how to fit into the decadent Parisian lifestyle.
+In Paris, she falls under the guidance of the sophisticated Paula Vrain, who begins to teach her how to fit into the decadent Parisian lifestyle.
 She quickly assimilates to her surroundings, and begins to attract attention from the men in her social sphere.
-One in particular, a Spanish nobleman named Don Arturo de Borgus (Ricardo Cortez), begins to pay her special attention.
+One in particular, a Spanish nobleman named Don Arturo de Borgus, begins to pay her special attention.
 Elsie struggles to keep the relationship platonic, and as her husband's year-long absence draws to a close, she decides that the temptation has become too great.
 With Maury's return imminent, Elsie is convinced to attend one last party by Paula, who unbeknownst to Elsie is working on Don Arturo's behalf.
 At the party the Spanish nobleman gives Elsie's seduction one last-ditch attempt.
 And it is beginning to work.
 Arturo invites Elsie to spend the weekend at his estate in Spain.
 She is considering the offer when Maury shows up unexpectedly.
 He is dismayed by the changes in his wife.
 He had left an innocent behind, and now he has come back to a sophisticated, jaded woman.
 His dismay, coupled with their year-long separation, causes him to act cool towards her.
 It is this coolness which makes up her mind.
 When Maury requests that she return to England with him the next day, she defers, saying she wants to stay behind to say goodbye to the friends she has made while in Paris.